 A total of 274 individual arthropods of 47 species were recorded, with flies being the most diverse group.
+Photographs were also taken for further analysis.
 Diptera included four (4) species of Dolicopodidae, three (3) species of Drosophilidae and Muscidae, two (2) species of Chloropidae and one species each for Bombylidae, Culicidae and Pipunculidae.
 Four (4) other fly species were present which were not identified, but were noted as different species overall.
 Dipterans species accounted for the greatest proportion of species, 43%, followed by Lepidoptera (19%).
-Chilipoda and Thysanoptera were represented by one (1) species (2% of the sample) each (see species richness illustration on Figure 5-174).
+Chilipoda and Thysanoptera were represented by one (1) species (2% of the sample) each (see species richness illustration on Figure 5-177).

-Figure 5-174: Species Richness by Order of Arthropods Observed at Night
+Figure 5-177: Species Richness by Order of Arthropods Observed at Night

-Figure 5-175 shows the number of individuals of each species recorded within the light traps.
+Figure 5-178 shows the number of individuals of each species recorded within the light traps.
 Chloropidae A and Cicadellidae A had the highest number of individuals.
 Hemiptera A was also well represented.
 Most other species had few individuals.
 Social hymenoptera